Banu-Liyanage/OmniDirectionalRobot-EN2160/README.md

 **Revolutionizing Indoor Automation Through Intelligent Omnidirectional Mobility**

-This cutting-edge repository showcases the design and development of a **state-of-the-art Omni Directional Robot Platform** engineered as part of the prestigious **EN2160 Electronic Design Realization Module** at the University of Moratuwa.
-Our platform represents the perfect fusion of academic rigor and industry-grade performance, delivering unprecedented maneuverability in confined spaces.
+This repository showcases the design and development of an **Omni Directional Robot Platform** engineered as part of the **EN2160: Electronic Design Realization Module** at the University of Moratuwa.

+Our mission is to create a **highly maneuverable, precise, and intelligent robotic platform** capable of navigating complex indoor environments with ease.

+This project shows how we apply theoretical concepts from electronics and control systems to build a practical solution that meets real-world challenges in automation and robotics.

+This is an on-going project, where we are currently working on the Robot's Firmware and Control systems.
+The hardware is already completed and tested.

 <div align="center">